HPAS

 Mental AlertnessAwareness, spontaneity, and quick thinking

-Critical AssimilationAbility to absorb and analyze diverse types of information
+Critical AssimilationAbility to absorb and analyze diverse information

 Clarity & Logical ExpressionCoherent and structured communication of ideas